SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.4.md

 ### Fixes

-#### Problem with database offload mechanism [ID_38542]
+#### Problem with file offload mechanism when main database is offline [ID_38542]

 <!-- MR 10.3.0 [CU12] / 10.4.0 [CU1] - FR 10.4.4 -->

-In some cases, the database offload mechanism could end up in an unrecoverable state due to a threading issue.
+When the main database is offline, file offloads are used to store write/delete operations.
+In some cases, this file offload mechanism could end up in an unrecoverable state due to a threading issue.

 #### SLAnalytics - Automatic incident tracking: Problem when updating alarm groups [ID_38629]